eddelbuettel/rapiserialize/README.md

-This package owes a lot of debt to the [Rhpc](http://cran.rstudio.com/package=Rhpc) package by Junji Nakano and Ei-ji Nakama.
+This package owes a lot of debt to the [Rhpc](http://cran.rstudio.com/package=Rhpc) package by Ei-ji Nakama and Junji Nakano.
 It gave me the idea of using a copy of the code which is not exported by R itself.
 And of course credit is due to the R Core team for writing R, and the code used here.